jonbnewman/mobx-store-provider/docs/motivation.md

 - There are [examples](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j) as well as a [discussions](https://dev.to/margaretkrutikova/how-to-mobx-state-tree-react-typescript-3d5j/comments) and [github issue](https://github.com/mobxjs/mobx-state-tree/issues/1363) talking about using React Context directly.

-- ...but no simple, React Hook API to use **mobx-state-tree** from within my components like I was expecting.
+- There is no React Hook API to use **mobx-state-tree** from within my components like I was expecting.

-...so I ended up just making what I thought should have already existed, basically.
+So I ended up just making what I thought should have already existed.

 [Back to **Introduction**](/){: .btn .btn-blue }